 Margaryta Golovchenko is an undergraduate student at the University of Toronto, working towards an HBA with a Specialist in Fine Art History and Literature & Critical Theory, and serves as editor for The Spectatorial and as a reviewer for Alternating Current.
-Her work has appeared in The UC Review, The Murmur House, Rag Queen Periodical, Luna Luna Magazine, In/Words, among others, and is the author of the poetry chapbook Miso Mermaid ( words(on)pages press, fall 2016 ).
+Her work has appeared in The UC Review, The Murmur House, Rag Queen Periodical, Luna Luna Magazine, In/Words, among others, and is the author of the poetry chapbooks Miso Mermaid ( words(on)pages press, fall 2016 ) and Pastries and Other Things History Has Tried to Kill Us With (dancing girl press, fall 2017).
 She is the recipient of the Vic One Chamberlin-Goodison Prize in Poetry and a fellowship from the Northrop Frye Center at Victoria College.
 When not maneuvering around her mountains of to-be-read books, she can be found sharing her (mis)adventures on Twitter @Margaryta505.
 She calls Toronto, Canada, her home.

 ~ ~ ~

 If, like me, you find third-person bios to be impersonal and a bit daunting, here is one in first-person: